-- 4.1 Residents in the poorest housing conditions in the District are living in the private or private rented sector.
+- 4.1 Residents who are living in the poorest housing conditions in the District are living in the private or private rented sector.
 These properties require remedial works outside the scope of the DFG scheme or need works to be carried out in default before any adaptations can be provided in their homes.
 Two of the schemes proposed (Preventative Works and the Healthy Homes Project) would meet the needs of private sector homeowners and private tenants who are living in unsuitable housing due to disrepair or excess cold and by mitigating these hazards through intervention, both the living environment and health of the occupants will be improved. - 4.2 South Derbyshire has an aging population that will significantly increase within the next 5-10 years.
-The District's housing stock is aging and whilst all social housing stock (homes owned by the Council or a Housing Association) meets the required decent homes standard, many homeowners and people living in the private rented sector live in the poorest housing conditions, in pre-war terraced houses, built without a cavity that are difficult to heat with minimal outside space.
-Around 8% of private sector homes (over 3000 dwellings) have at least 1 category 1 hazard that could cause serious harm to the occupants (as defined in the Housing Act 2004).
+The District's housing stock is ageing and whilst all social housing stock (homes owned by the Council or a Housing Association) meets the required Decent Homes Standard, many homeowners and people living in the private rented sector live in the poorest housing conditions, in pre-war terraced houses.
+These have been built without a cavity and as a result are difficult to heat and have minimal outside space.
+Around 8% of private sector homes (over 3000 dwellings) have at least one category 1 hazard that could cause serious harm to the occupants (as defined in the Housing Act 2004).
 The majority of these category 1 hazards are caused by excess cold or falls between levels, the schemes outlined below therefore focus on mitigating these two hazards - 4.3 The surplus of BCF brought forward from 2017/18 amounts to £792,552.
-The allocation for this financial year is £734,320 so in total, the Council has available funds of £1,526,872 to spend on DFGs and other initiatives that promote independence and prevent hospital admissions. - 4.4 The proposed expenditure and new initiatives set out in the Assurance Plan contained in Appendix 1 are all linked to these aims and can demonstrate a return on investment for other service areas. - 4.5 The Council will also use £3k of the funding to contribute towards the countywide research being undertaken into health and housing which is being co-ordinated by Derby City Council.
-There may be additional spend from existing budgets to support the hospital to home scheme as it will incur higher void costs and there may be a future requirement to subsidise the Mental Health Support Worker if the role expands to cover Council Tenants in the future (as will initially be wholly funded through the BCF to support homeless households not Council tenants).
+The grant allocation for this financial year is £734,320 so in total, the Council has available funds of £1,526,872 to spend on DFGs and other initiatives that promote independence and prevent hospital admissions. - 4.4 The proposed expenditure and new initiatives set out in the Assurance Plan contained in Appendix 1, are all therefore, linked to these aims and can demonstrate a return on investment for other service areas. - 4.5 The Council will also use £3,000 of the funding to contribute towards the County-wide research being undertaken into health and housing which is being co-ordinated by Derby City Council.
+There may be a need to allocate additional funding from existing Council budgets to support the Hospital-to-Home scheme as it will incur higher void costs.
+There may also be a future requirement to subsidise the Mental Health Support Worker if the role expands to cover Council tenants in the future (as this will initially be wholly funded through the BCF to support homeless households not the Council's tenants).